REEPSIW/config/README.md

-install.sh installs ONlY plugins for vim!
+install.sh installs ONLY plugins for vim!